HugoHasenbein/redmine_repo_sort/README.md

 ### Use

-* Just install and go to yourrepository. has extensively been tested with filesystem repositories.
-Shgould work with github, bazaar, cvs as well.
+* Just install and go to yourrepository.
+Plugin has  been tested extensively with filesystem repositories.
+Should work with github, bazaar, cvs as well.

 **Have fun!**